 Any student subject to action under this Code shall receive "Formal Written Notice" of the Summary Sanction, Complaint, Charge, and Final Resolution as follows:

-- (1) In a sealed envelope placed in the student's mailfile; or - (2) Via certified mail, return receipt, if reasonably possible to do; or

-(3) Via email to the student's Emory email account, accompanied by a delivered receipt.
+- (1) Via certified mail, return receipt, if reasonably possible to do; or - (2) Via email to the student's Emory email account, accompanied by a delivered receipt.

 B. Summary Sanction for Misconduct